aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/ram-upgrade/README.md

 ## Overview
 This project documents the analysis and installation of a RAM upgrade in an HP All-in-One system.

-The goal was to improve system performance by upgrading from 8GB to 16GB RAM and enabling dual-channel memory.
+The objective was to improve system performance by upgrading memory from 8GB to 16GB and enabling dual-channel configuration.

 ---

 ## Project Structure

 - 📄 [RAM Upgrade Analysis](01-analysis.md)
-  Evaluation of different RAM configurations and decision-making process
+  Evaluation of RAM configurations and selection of the optimal upgrade option

 - 🔧 [RAM Installation](02-installation.md)
-  Step-by-step hardware upgrade with images and verification
+  Step-by-step hardware upgrade with verification and documentation

 ---